Anindya-Karmaker/Chemical-Engineering-Database/README.md

 INSTRUCTION FOR DOWNLOADING AND SETUP:

 If you have Python installed on your PC, then just copy the "Chemical_engineering_toolkit.py" file and "Master.db" file, copy both files to a folder and run the program by clicking on "Chemical_engineering_toolkit.py" file.
-For general users, download the files from the link given below and extract them.
-Now run by clickin on the exe "Chemical_engineering_toolkit.exe".
+Some libraries will need to installed manually like numpy, sci-py, iapws, beautifulSoup and tabulate.For general users, download the files from the link given below and extract them.
+Now run by clicking on the exe "Chemical_engineering_toolkit.exe".
 Please make sure that the "Master.db" file is present in the same folder as the exe file.

 DOWNLOAD LINKS: